 The Coordinator for Fraternity and Sorority Life (FSL) provides vision and leadership for all aspects of fraternity and sorority life at the University.
-They develop programs and initiatives, and work with various internal and external constituents in order to enhance the quality of the fraternity and sorority experience.
-The Coordinator oversees long and short-range goal and strategy development, program planning, marketing, expansion and assessment for Greek Councils under their advisement.
+They develop programs and initiatives and work with various internal and external constituents to enhance the quality of the fraternity and sorority experience.
+The Coordinator of FSL oversees long and short‐range goal and strategy development, program planning, marketing, expansion and assessment for Greek Councils under their advisement.
 They are responsible for collecting, tracking, and analyzing data and developing policy recommendations based on this research.
 They will work with Fraternity and Sorority alumni, chapter advisors, community groups and individual fraternities and sororities.
-The staff of Student Engagement provides leadership and advising on issues unique to the FSL community, on-campus FSL programming, and risk and liability management.
-This position works closely with the Student Engagement staff towards unification of the Interfraternity Council, National Pan-Hellenic Council, Multicultural Greek Council and Panhellenic Association
+The staff of Student Engagement provides leadership and advising on issues unique to the FSL community, on‐campus FSL programming, and risk and liability management.
+This position will work closely with the Student Engagement staff towards unification with the Interfraternity Council, National Pan-Hellenic Council, Multicultural Greek Council and Panhellenic Association.

 Full time or Part time: Full Time

 The Division of Student Affairs actively contributes to the mission of the University by providing programs and services designed to enhance the intellectual, social, ethical, physical, cultural, and spiritual development of our students.
 The Division seeks to enrich our students' lives by creating an inclusive and welcoming environment that fosters an appreciation for life-long learning, individual responsibility, and human diversity.
 The Department of Student Engagement promotes lifelong learning, friendship, and service for fraternity and sorority members.
 Sorority and Fraternity membership will be enhanced through development of leadership, networking, and career-life skills